rtmigo/xrandom_dart/README.md

 ### `nextFloat()`

-`nextFloat` a floating-point value in range from 0.0, inclusive, to 1.0, exclusive.
+`nextFloat` generates a floating-point value in range 0.0 ..
+1.0.

 Unlike the `nextDouble`, `nextFloat` prefers speed to precision.
 It is still a `double` four billion shades, but it's much faster.